OpenSourcePolitics/opensourcepolitics_web-site/_offres-en/civic-tech-training.markdown

 permalink: "/civic-tech-training"
 date: '2017-05-23T16:02:11.316+00:00'
 ---
 #### OSP TRAINING
-It aims at raising awareness regarding civic tech and the different processes of citizen participation, as well as the issues and good practices of the sector (such as the promises and limits of participatory democracy, historical and comparative of online participation processes, organization of a budget participatory and so on).
+It aims at raising awareness regarding civic tech and the different processes of <b>civic participation</b>, as well as the issues and good practices of the sector (such as the promises and limits of <b>participatory democracy</b>, historical and comparative of online participation processes, organization of a budget participatory and so on).

 #### WE WORK DIRECTLY WITH YOUR TEAMS.